Global brands join the SBID Colour Council

 SBID Colour Council Chairman, Carolina Calzada-Oliviera adds: “SBID Colour Council is a great initiative to help designers access colour information through experts in the design industry.
 The Council supplies information beyond trends and aesthetics to make informed colour decisions.
 We understand that colour needs to be considered at the very beginning of the design process, so the Council provides a reliable resource to help designers make confident colour decisions which are fit for purpose”.

 With this formidable panel of colour experts, SBID will utilise an unrivalled knowledge of the science behind colour psychology, key industry trends and product developments, as well as social, geographical and cultural influences, to encourage an enlightening and inspiring discourse around colour.
-The Council is set to reveal their Universal Colour of the Year for 2019 next month which will showcase the power of a universal colour, as opposed to one specific colour code.
+The Council is set to reveal their Universal Colour of the Year in 2019 which will showcase the power of a universal colour, as opposed to one specific colour code.

 Click here to discover more about the SBID Colour Council panel